The answer to “what is search intent?” can be distilled to one-word: WHY.

-Why is the most important question you can ask before you create content for your website — not just why you’re creating the content, but why your customer needs it, why it’s valuable, and why someone is searching for it.
+Why is the most important question you can ask before you start building better content marketing resources for your website.
+Ask yourself not just why you’re creating the content, but why your audience needs it, why it’s valuable, and why someone is searching for it.

 Understanding the answers to those questions puts your content squarely in the path of the people who need it (and your product) the most.
 Being clear about why someone is searching for your solution differentiates wildly helpful, super-optimized, and hyper-converting content from words that simply sit on a page.

-Psst… I’ll let you in on a little secret…search intent might be one of the most under-utilized tactics in the SEO tool kit.
-That means if you’re using search intent and your competitors aren’t, you’ve almost got an unfair advantage.
+Psst… I’ll let you in on a little secret…search intent might be one of the most under-utilized but highly-effective tactics in the SEO tool kit.
+That means if you’re using search intent to bolster your digital marketing efforts and your competitors aren’t, you’ve almost got an unfair advantage.
 (Except, it is fair.
 Search intent is a common-sense technique that just so happens to boost the power of your SEO efforts.)

 Google’s mission is “to organize the world’s information and make it universally accessible and useful.”